AgnosPCB/documentation/docs/Connect_to_the_microcomputer.md

 The **SONY camera** will use a battery DUMMY, so it can be ON for unlimited time.
 That battery dummy needs a 5V and 3A power supply (provided with the **KIT** as a separate unit or integrated in the power strip).
 At the same time, the camera will be controlled from the computer, so use the provided High-speed 2m USB-micro USB cable to connect the camera to any free **USB port.**

- If you want to learn how to connect the camera you can go to this section **[How to connect the camera](Connect-the-camera.md "Title")**
+ If you want to learn how to connect the camera you can go to this section [How to connect the camera](Connect-the-camera.md "Title")

-???+ warning "Important"
+???+ warning inline end "Important"

     When connecting the monitor, be sure to connect it to the HDMI port of the graphics card.